Coronavirus forces states to order nearly 1 in 3 Americans to stay home

 The lockdown affecting large segments of the American public is likely to last 10 to 12 weeks, or until early June, U.S. Treasury Secretary Steven Mnuchin said on Sunday.
 Lawmakers in Washington are nearing a deal that could pump a record $1 trillion into the economy to limit the economic damage from the coronavirus and will vote on the bill Monday.

 Speaking on "Fox News Sunday," Mnuchin said the package would give an average U.S. family of four a one-time payment of $3,000.
-Republican U.S. Senator Rand Paul of Kentucky on Sunday became the first member of the Senate to announce he had tested positive for coronavirus.
-At least two members of the House of Representatives previously said they tested positive.
+MEDICAL CRISIS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)